 Here are some of the biggest mistakes to avoid when doing a home renovation.

 Not budgeting properly

-When your sit down to figure out your budget, keep in mind that renovation projects frequently take longer than expected – and almost always cost more.
+When you sit down to figure out your budget, keep in mind that renovation projects frequently take longer than expected – and almost always cost more.
 Even if you carefully price out your materials, things happen.
-Tiles may crack in the course of laying them down or ripping open ceilings may reveal issues with the joists.
+Tiles may crack in the course of laying them down or ripping open ceilings that may reveal issues with the joists.
 Allocate for such contingencies and other miscellaneous expenses you might incur.

 Hiring the cheapest contractor